nditech/apollo/infra/README.md

 Apollo is expected to run as a Flask/Gunicorn web service plus a separate Celery worker, backed by PostgreSQL/PostGIS, Redis, and S3 attachments.

+The infrastructure now also includes the first ECS/ALB/Route 53 deployment path for bringing that runtime up in AWS.

 ## Structure

 - `infra/bootstrap/` creates and manages the S3 bucket used for Terraform remote state.
 - `infra/terraform/` contains the main Terraform stack for Apollo infrastructure.
+- `infra/scripts/` contains helper scripts for repeatable infrastructure/deployment tasks such as building and pushing ECS-compatible container images.

 ## Current architecture